Zulaikha Patel

-Zulaikha Patel (born 2003) is a South African anti-racism activist.
-She became a symbol of the fight against Pretoria Girls High School's policy regarding black girls' hair in 2016, at the age of 13.
-She and her classmates held a demonstration that led to not only a change in school policy, but also an inquiry into allegations of racism at the school.
-She is quoted as saying: “Asking me to change my hair is like asking me to erase my blackness.”
+Zulaikha Patel (born 2002) is a South African anti-racism activist.
+She became a symbol of the fight against Pretoria Girls High School's policy regarding Black girls' hair in 2016, at the age of 13.
+She and her classmates held a demonstration that led to not only a change in school policy but also an inquiry into allegations of racism at the school.
+She is quoted as saying, "Asking me to change my hair is like asking me to erase my blackness."

-The Issue in Pretoria Girls' High School
+Early Life

+Zulaikha Patel was born in South Africa into a biracial family with Black South African and Indian heritage.
+During her early childhood, her parents’ interracial marriage was also frequently questioned.
+She has shared that growing up she felt like she struggled with rejection from both sides of her family due to her mixed-race identity and feeling as if she did not fully identify with either part of her heritage.
+As a child, Patel said her first experience of racism came from her Indian family and that linguistic barriers continued to separate them.
+On her mother’s side, she described how people in her mother’s village criticized her for her hair, which resulted in early conversations and reflections about her curly hair.